Jagjeet-Space/-Email-Threat-Investigation-Toolkit/Documentation/setup_py work.md

 setup.py is the one who helps in installing Phishscan CLI tool its important to know how things works in setup.py that it lead to installation of Phishscan.

-Lets analyze and understand python code of setup.py what every fuction do in it
+Lets analyze and understand 1st Phase of setup.py and know what every fuction do in it.

 ```python